nishand17/SwyftSwype/README.md

 # SwyftSwype
-A fun iOS game based on swiping the screen in different directions depending on a color
+A fun iOS game based on swiping the screen in different directions depending on a color - BETA